giantswarm/rfc/multi-tenancy-observability/README.md

 <img src="./assets/scope-orgid.png" width="500" alt="Loki multi-tenancy and X-Scope-OrgID header">

+In summary, we use a Reverse Proxy in front of all Loki components.
+This Proxy sets the `X-Org-ID` header based on the authentication information it receives.
+The proxy configuration (tenant and user/password keypairs) are managed by an operator named `logging-operator`.
+This operator also configure the tenant and user/password keypairs information for the logging agents that they then use to send logs to loki via the Reverse Proxy.

 ### Future of monitoring

 We already have plans to migrate our monitoring stack to Grafana Mimir, which supports the same multi-tenancy mechanism as Loki.
 You can see the current status in this [epic](https://github.com/giantswarm/roadmap/issues/3039).